-“It’s a sad story because the government has been trying to resettle the people residing in the area,” Communications Minister Negeri Lencho said.
+“It’s a sad story because the government has been trying to resettle the people residing in the area,” Lencho told CNN Monday.
 The government had also been building a factory to convert waste products at the landfill into energy, he said.

 Fisseha Tekle, the chief researcher for Amnesty International in Ethiopia, said the government claims it has been developing for the last decade, “but it was not able to take residents out of this deplorable situation,” he said.

 And, he said, there had been no concrete action to remove the people from this area prior to this incident.